eBay/tsv-utils/README.md

 $ tsv-filter -H messy.tsv --not-empty 1-4
 ```

-The above command used a "field list" to specify running the test on each of fields 1-4.
+The above command uses a "field list" to specify running the test on each of fields 1-4.
 The test can be "inverted" to see the lines that were filtered out:
 ```
 $ tsv-filter -H messy.tsv --invert --not-empty 1-4 | head -n 5 | tsv-pretty
  id  color   year  count